nuwave/lighthouse/docs/master/api-reference/directives.md

   """
   The relationship with the column to aggregate.
-  Mutually exclusive with `model`.
+  Mutually exclusive with `model` and `builder`.
   """
   relation: String

   """
   The model with the column to aggregate.
-  Mutually exclusive with `relation`.
+  Mutually exclusive with `relation` and `builder`.
   """
   model: String

+  """
+  Point to a function that provides a Query Builder instance.
+  Consists of two parts: a class name and a method name, seperated by an `@` symbol.
+  If you pass only a class name, the method name defaults to `__invoke`.
+  Mutually exclusive with `relation` and `model`.
+  """
+  builder: String

   """
   Apply scopes to the underlying query.